Cost of Living Comparison Between Victoria and Playa del Carmen Cost of Living Comparison Between Victoria and Playa del Carmen

 Rent is clearly cheaper in Playa del Carmen, especially for central apartments.
 Housing is actually the single biggest factor behind the overall cost gap between these two cities.

-What are total monthly expenses in Victoria vs Playa del Carmen?
+What are total monthly expenses in Victoria and in Playa del Carmen?

 Which city has cheaper public transport?

-Is $1,500 a realistic budget for Victoria or Playa del Carmen?
+Is $1,500 a realistic budget for living in Victoria or in Playa del Carmen?

 Is Victoria or Playa del Carmen more family-friendly?